Plotly, Dash, Style Comps¶

 Looking good, but let's add some style!

-Styling Figure
+Styling Figure¶

 Size Attribute

-One neat way to flavor our scatter plots is to modify the size attribute.
-Here, we can set the size of each datapoint to match a third attribute.
-In this case, the third dimension of data will be the number of VIP points earned per set.
+we can set the size of each datapoint to match a third attribute.
+In this case, the

 # Lego Sets from 2021 (Price, Pieces, VIP Points)